 - 2.1.
 Every human being is a created, embodied, social self.
 As created, we are frail but individually precious to God.
 As embodied, we experience the world physically.
 As social, we learn who we are as part of the network of family, kin, tribe and humanity.
 In this, and in the promised new heavens and new earth, we are created to share righteousness and love with God and with each other. - 2.2.
 As embodied and social selves, living in the world after the Fall, we are vulnerable to suffering both through our bodies and through our relationships.
 Violence against the body, such as torture, assault and sexual abuse, creates profound and persistent personal dislocation and pain.
 This is particularly true for sexual abuse and the abuse of children.
 It is also true for social abuse such as vilification, rejection, neglect and exploitation. - 2.3.
 In all physical abuse, the self is violated through the body.
 So significant is our sexual nature, however, that the damage to body, mind and soul is intense.
 The fabric of our lives, physical and relational, is torn.
 The trust which is indispensable to all human relationships is stolen by the perpetrator. - 2.4.
 God's righteous compassion is over all of us, but especially those who are young, elderly and for other reasons weak or powerless.
 It is particularly offensive to God when they are violated by people with an obligation to treat them with respect and love.
 The Bible tells us that we shall continue to live in a world in which evil things happen.
 Indeed, all of us contribute to this state of affairs.
 Nevertheless there is also forgiveness, transformation and love in this world and the hope of God's new and perfect order in the world to come. - 2.5.
 Sexual abuse may happen in private, but its ramifications are wide ranging in the lives of those who are abused, their families and communities.
 When it occurs (often secretly) among believers, it corrodes fellowship.
-When it becomes public it must be dealt with, as it makes a mockery of the communion of God's people and dishonours Christ's name. - 3.
-The problems abuse creates for survivors
+When disclosed it must be dealt with, as it makes a mockery of the communion of God's people and dishonours Christ's name. - 3.
+The problems abuse creates for survivors destroyed their confidence in God.
+The ensuing anger and/or immense spiritual loneliness are not resolved by ignoring them, or by exhortations to have faith, or other cheap panaceas.
+But powerful resources exist in patient and attentive listening, and prayerful Christian fellowship, informed by an understanding of sin and evil, and sustained by the hope of the gospel of the crucified one.